 We laugh at emails from Nigerian princes who promise us, in fractured syntax, hundreds of thousands of dollars—if only we allow them to transfer millions into our bank accounts.
 But it wasn’t so funny for the actors who were caught up in a similar casting scam making the rounds in the U.S.

 How it works: Actors get hired for a job by a phony casting director and receive about $2,000 in advance.
-The actors deposit the checks and send $500 back to the casting director.
-Eventually, the fraudulent check is discovered, and the actor is on the hook for the whole $2,000.
+The actor deposits the check and sends $500 back to the casting director.
+But the check turns out to be fraudulent—and the actor ends up on the hook for the entire $2,000.

 Early in the process, Mueller was suspicious about the phony casting director, who called himself Jerome Howard, but went along because, “I wanted to see how far he would go.”
 She knew he was a fraud when his English deteriorated: “How has the day been with you,” starts one email, “its has come to my notice that a check have been delivered to your mailing address today via usps, we have no much time especially to process your insurance.”

 Patricia G. Tran, a Los Angeles–based actor and musician, easily avoided a modeling scam in January 2015.
 “The signs were very obvious,” she said.
 “Their spelling wasn’t very good.
 It’s usually a sign that they’re not even from here, the U.S.” She didn’t pursue it further.

 In the scam that Mueller sidestepped, “Jerome Howard” told her she had to remit $500 to pay for her insurance while she worked on the job (a supposed commercial, and then an acting role in an action film).
 Based on her experience as a producer and actor, she knew that was malarkey.
 “Actors never pay for their insurance,” she said.
 “The producers pay that.”